zeynepdicle/MSP430-Programming/2 - INTERRUPT/README.md

-This repo contains the English translation of the article [MSP430 Programming with TI (Texas Instruments) LaunchPad – INTERRUPT](https://sisterslab.co/ti-texas-instruments-launchpad-ile-msp430-programlama-interrupt/) that I wrote at [SistersLab](https://sisterslab.co/).
+This repository contains the English translation of an article called [MSP430 Programming with TI (Texas Instruments) LaunchPad – INTERRUPT](https://sisterslab.co/ti-texas-instruments-launchpad-ile-msp430-programlama-interrupt/) which was written by me at [SistersLab](https://sisterslab.co/).

 [![](https://img.shields.io/badge/YouTubeVideo-passing-880414)](https://www.youtube.com/shorts/WCnWrJF-mnI)

 ## :closed_book:What is INTERRUPT
-It is the peripheral unit which we perform the cutting operations.Interrupt plays an important role in microcontrollers like the MSP430.
-It is used for fast response, scalability and detection of rare events.
-In embedded programming, they are the triggers that cause the interrupt code to deviate while continuing in the order the code was written.
-The reason for entering the interrupt here may be due to the internal variable, it may be with an external connection.
+Interrupts are a key feature of microcontrollers like the MSP430, and are used for fast response, scalability, and detection of rare events.
+In embedded programming, interrupts are triggers that cause the interrupt code to deviate from the main code flow and execute in a specific order.
+These triggers can be internal variables or external connections.
+Interrupts play an important role in performing cutting operations in the peripheral unit.

 ## :globe_with_meridians: INTERRUPT on MSP430
-While programming all the microcontrollers we use, we make use of the technical documents published by the manufacturers and write our code according to the information there.
-Using interrupts in the MSP430 makes our microcontroller respond faster and allows the CPU to divide more time to processing as well as take advantage of lower power.
-MSP430 uses interrupt to detect when a button is pressed or data comes from a sensor, oscillator errors and other conditions.
+When programming any microcontroller, it is important to refer to the technical documents published by the manufacturer and write the code based on the information provided.
+Interrupts are a useful feature of the MSP430 microcontroller because they allow the CPU to respond faster and divide its time more efficiently between processing and power management.
+Interrupts can be used to detect when a button is pressed, when data is received from a sensor, when there are oscillator errors, and in other situations.
+Using interrupts in the MSP430 can improve the performance and power efficiency of the device.

-The MSP430 microcontroller we use has three types of interrupts.
+The MSP430 microcontroller has three types of interrupts available for use.

 ### ⤷ SYSTEM RESET

-The system resets when this interrupt is triggered.
+This interrupt will cause the system to reset when triggered.

 ### ⤷(NON)-MASKABLE NMI

-These interrupts cannot be masked.
-This interrupt indicates critical state these are fault handlers such as oscillator faults and flash access violation.
+These interrupts cannot be masked and are used to indicate critical states or fault conditions, such as oscillator faults and flash access violations.
+They are used as fault handlers.

 ### ⤷MASKABLE

-MSP430 is the most used interrupt type among interrupt types.
-It is caused by peripherals with interrupt capability, including WDT (Watchdog Timer).
+The MSP430 has a type of interrupt called the peripheral interrupt, which is the most commonly used type.
+It is triggered by peripherals with interrupt capability, such as the watchdog timer (WDT).

 ## :book:Interrupt Priorities
-It is possible that there is more than one interrupt state in the algorithm in our project.
-In this case, our microcontroller has interrupt priorities.
-For the MSP340 these are fixed.
-For this, there is a priority table in the user guide document.
-Since the table is large, I will not repeat it here.
-You can write your code in your own project according to your algorithm.
+It is possible that there may be multiple interrupt states in the algorithm of our project.
+In this case, the MSP430 microcontroller has fixed interrupt priorities to handle this situation.
+The priority table can be found in the user guide document.
+Since the table is large, it will not be included here.
+You can write your code according to your algorithm and the priorities listed in the table.

 ## :rocket:Code
 ```c